plauclair/pwscripts/README.md

-# pwscripts
+# ProcessWire Scripts
-Installation and post installation scripts for PW
+Handy installation and post installation scripts for ProcessWire.